VirkSaab/Virksaab.github.io/_posts/MECSEAIML_posts/ADSA/2020-09-11-20mai_adsa_linkedlist.md

   </div>
 </div>

+## Types of Linked List
+Following are the types of linked list.
+* **Singly Linked List** − Item navigation is forward only.
+* **Doubly Linked List** − Items can be navigated forward and backward.
+* **Circular Linked List** − Last item contains link of the first element as next and the first element has a link to the last element as previous.

 ## Singly Linked Lists
 A singly linked list is the simplest type of linked list in which every node contains some data and a pointer to the next node of the same data type.
 By saying that the node contains a pointer to the next node, we mean that the node stores the address of the next node in sequence.
 A singly linked list allows traversal of data only in one way.
 Below figure shows a singly linked list.